GameTechDev/MaskedOcclusionCulling/README.md

 	...
 }

-MaskedOcclusionCulling moc(alignedAllocCallback, alignedFreeCallback);
+MaskedOcclusionCulling *moc = MaskedOcclusionCulling::Create(alignedAllocCallback, alignedFreeCallback);
 ```

 ## Differences to the research paper

-This code does not exactly match implementation used in ["Masked Software Occlusion Culling"](http://fileadmin.cs.lth.se/graphics/research/papers/2016/culling/),
+This code does not exactly match implementation used in
-and performance may vary slightly from what is presented in the research paper.
-We aimed for making the API as simple as possible and have removed many
+["Masked Software Occlusion Culling"](https://software.intel.com/en-us/articles/masked-software-occlusion-culling), and performance may vary slightly
+from what is presented in the research paper.
+We aimed for making the API as simple as possible and have removed many limitations, in particular
-limitations, in particular requirements on input data being aligned to SIMD boundaries.
+requirements on input data being aligned to SIMD boundaries.
 This affects performance slightly in both directions.
-Unaligned
+Unaligned loads and
-loads and gathers are more costly, but unaligned data may be packed more efficiently in memory leading to fewer cache misses.
+gathers are more costly, but unaligned data may be packed more efficiently in memory leading to fewer cache misses.

 ## License agreement